-Over time, I’ve also become more passionate about promoting European singers here on Leo Sigh.
+Over time, I have also become more passionate about promoting European singers here on Leo Sigh.
 And that is for one gigantic reason.

-It’s bad enough that European singers, overall, are not promoted much in the United States (unless, of course, they’re British) and, as we all know, the United States is the center of the music industry.
+It is bad enough European singers, overall, are not promoted much in the United States (unless, of course, they are British) and, as we all know, the United States is the center of the music industry.

 Even more sad, though, is many European singers are not supported to the level they should be in their own countries, where huge swathes of the population prefer to listen to, and buy, American or British music.

 And that, I don’t understand.